bcgov/digital-trust-toolkit/credentials/credential-EO100.md

 ### 1.4.
 Governing Authority

-Equitable Origin
+The governing authority is Equitable Origin.

 ### 1.5.
 Administering Authority

 The administering authority is the same as the governing authority.

 ### 1.6.
 Purpose
-The purpose of this governing framework (GF) is to provide a clear roadmap to the development and maintenance of the
+The purpose of this governing framework (GF) is to provide the parameters specific to the creation of the EO100™ Certification Statement Credential.

 ### 1.7.
 Scope